Tier One - Overview of the information held and shared

 - when the sharing of patient data without consent has been authorised by the Health Research Authority’s Confidentiality Advisory Group (HRA CAG) under s.251 of the NHS Act 2006.

-For the benefit of the patient, the Practice may also share information with non-NHS organisations which are also providing healthcare.
+For the benefit of the patient, the Practice may also share information with non-NHS organisations which are also providing health, care and emergency / front line services.
 These non-NHS organisations may include, but are not restricted to, social services, education services, local authorities, the police, voluntary sector providers, and private sector providers.

 Patients are not legally or contractually obliged to share information with their healthcare provider however, your care will be affected if your clinicians do not have the relevant information necessary in order to diagnose and treat you.
 If you have set sharing and opt-out preferences these will be respected where there is no lawful obligation to share the information.

 Tier Two - Purposes of processing, retention and your rights